Is it worth the money?

 That’s not to say there were no suds, but just less.
 But spraying it on the dirty dishes worked fine.
 It still cuts through grease pretty well.
 Just spray, wipe and rinse.
 Although for the most baked-on dishes, I would still soak them.

 Is Dawn Powerwash Dish Spray worth the money?

 So after successfully washing the rest of my dishes with the Dawn spray, I saw that I had only used a quarter of a 16 oz. bottle.
-Normally, with that many dishes, I would have used almost all of a 16 oz. regular Dawn Dish Soap bottle.
+Normally, with that many dishes, I would have used almost all of a 16 oz. regular bottle of Dawn Dish Soap (Amazon, 3 bottles + 2 sponges, $15.22).
 I have found that I have no discipline over how much dish soap I use, even if it’s concentrated.
 This really helps with that as the spray head sprays a controlled amount, which is a pretty generous amount, onto the dishes.

 It’s a little more expensive.
 I bought the Dawn Dish Spray Value Pack for $10.99, but it comes with two 16 oz. dish soap bottle and a spray head, which I won’t have to buy again.

 Other uses for Dawn Powerwash Spray